mohammad22/bookmark_trim/README.md

    will trim the bookmarks.
 This functionality requires `jpdfbookmarks` on your machine.

-+ Compress and trim the pdf files.
+* To Compress and trim the pdf files.
 This one needs `ghostscript` on your machine:

     `pdfb.sh path-to-pdf-file-or-directory -sw . `

-+ Do not trim, just optimize the pdf files:
+* To use optimization without trimming bookmarks:

     `pdfb.sh  path-to-padf-file-or-directory -s`